Khatta Meetha (2010 film): Plot

-Sachin Tichkule is a struggling Maharashtrian contractor who dreams big but has no chance of his dreams coming true as he doesn't have any money to bribe the bureaucracy.
+Sachin Tichkule is a struggling Maharashtrian contractor in the bylanes of Phaltan, a small town in the district of Satara, who dreams big but has no chance of his dreams coming true as he doesn't have any money to bribe the bureaucracy.
 His family has lost faith in him, telling him to earn money through honest means.
 To make matters worse, the new Municipal Commissioner turns out to be his ex-girlfriend, Gehna Ganpule, who now hates him due to his wayward ways.
-His brothers-in-law Trigun Fatak, Suhas Vichare and his elder brother Harish Tichkule were all responsible for a bridge collapse resulting in many fatalities, and were helped by a politician named Sanjay Rana.
+When Sachin meets Gehna in her office, a flashback reveals that Sachin was an honest college student who was an ardent follower of Gandhian principles.
+His brothers-in-law Trigun Fatak, Suhas Vichare, and his elder brother Harish Tichkule were all responsible for a bridge collapse resulting in many fatalities and were helped by a politician named Sanjay Rana.

-After putting the blame of the mishap on their driver Vishwas Rao, they kill him later fearing he would reveal the truth.
-Meanwhile, Sanjay's lustful eyes fall on Sachin's sister Anjali (Urvashi Sharma).
+After putting the blame of the mishap on their driver, Vishwas Rao, they killed him, fearing he would reveal the truth.
+Meanwhile, Sanjay's lustful eyes fall on Sachin's sister Anjali.
 Sachin warns him to keep away from Anjali and slaps him.
 Meanwhile, a journalist named Azad Bhagat wants justice as his family was killed in that accident.
 Anjali is betrothed to Sanjay, unbeknownst to Sachin.
 When he confronts his father Ramakant Tichkule as to how the marriage is finalized to an evil man without his knowledge, he reprimands Sachin, saying he has no right to say anything as he has no money to marry his sister off.
 After losing touch with her, Sachin learns that Anjali has been attempting to contact him, and when he goes to their house one night, he is informed by the guard that they have gone out.
 While returning from Sanjay's house, he sees Azad sneaking out, but is left merely suspicious.

-Shortly after Sachin ends up complicating matters with Gehna when she slits her wrist in a suicide attempt upon being arrested for a fraudulent set-up on his part and is hospitalized, Sachin breaks the truth about his disillusionment with his past principles and reconciles with Gehna as well as her elder brother Madhav.
-A few days later he learns that Anjali died in a gas explosion.
+Shortly after Sachin ends up complicating matters with Gehna when she tried to commit suicide upon being arrested for a fraudulent set-up on his part and is hospitalized, Sachin breaks the truth about his disillusionment with his past principles and reconciles with Gehna as well as her elder brother Madhav.
+A few days later, he learns that Anjali died in a gas explosion.
 While Ramakant is devastated, Sachin is suspicious and smells foul play in her death.
-He then meets Azad again at the Municipal office in Gehna's presence, where he initially assumes he is a thief, but soon learns of Azad's intentions from her about how he had acquired strong evidence which would help in putting the people involved in the bridge collapse behind bars from Sanjay's house for which he sneaked into their house that day.
+He then meets Azad again at the municipal office in Gehna's presence, where he initially assumes he is a thief but soon learns of Azad's intentions from her about how he had acquired strong evidence that would help in putting the people involved in the bridge collapse behind bars from Sanjay's house, for which he sneaked into their house that day.
 They both then agree to help each other to reveal the corruption behind the faulty construction of the bridge.